weavingfutures/weavingfutures.github.io/docs/about/about.md

 <p></br></p>
 <p><img align="left" alt="Rajagopal" src="../../images/about/raj.jpg" width="250" /></p>
 <h3>Rajagopal V. Krishnan</h3>
 <p>A passionate individual deeply rooted in the Indian handloom tradition, Raj was a marketing strategist for 25+ years.
-He led Seematti and it's handloom journey, as it's brandhead.
-He initiated & executed Kancheepuram Sarees entry into the Guinness Book of world records.
+He Seematti's handloom journey, as it's brandhead.
+It was Raj who initiated & executed Kancheepuram Sarees entry into the Guinness Book of world records.
 He launched the channel, Surya TV, in Kerala.
-Raj takes charge of Weaving Futures' marketing efforts, ensuring the project's outreach and engagement with a fresh generation of weavers.</p>
+Raj takes charge of the project's marketing efforts, ensuring the outreach and engagement with a fresh generation of weavers.</p>
 <p></br></p>
 <p><img align="left" alt="Mili" src="../../images/about/mili.jpg" width="250" /></p>
 <h3>Mili John Tharakan</h3>